aldelaro5/Bug-Fables-Internal-Docs/ItemList/List Types Group Details/Items List Type.md

 ## Confirmation handling (when unpaused)

 First, [flagvar](../../Flags%20arrays/flagvar.md) of the `storeid` is set to the item id selected.
-If the item id selected is -1, immediately destroy the list which ends this list's processing.
+If the item id selected is -1, the list is immediately destroyed which ends this list's processing.

 Otherwise, the [flagstring](../../Flags%20arrays/flagstring.md) 0 is set to the selected item's name from `itemdata`.
 If `listsell`, the behaviour depends if we were using `multiselect`: